KendrickPC/javascriptTesting/README.md

 	- Test that 'thisContact' was added to my addressBook.

 # Step 3
 	- Check SpecRunner.html.
 Error occurs in line 5.
 AddressBook is not define.
-	-
+Write a simple constructor function for AddressBook in the source file.
+	- The SpecRunner.html file shows 'Contact is not define'.
+	- Create a simple constructor function for Contact in the Contact.js source file.
+# Step 4
+	- Implement addressBook.addContact is not a function

 <!-- p.s. make sure to do code cleanup from the following link: -->